yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 [![Wardriving map](/static/wdriving/map_ba.png)](/static/wdriving/map_ba.png)

 * Dark dots represent non-categorized WiFi
-* Blue marker corresponds to `^UPC` SSID pattern (excluding UPC WiFree)
+* Blue markers correspond to `^UPC` SSID pattern (excluding UPC WiFree)
-* Green markers are UBEE routers with `^UPC` SSID
+* Green markers are UBEE routers with `^UPC[0-9]{7}` SSID

-The map data can be downloaded here, for older
-[Brno experiment](/static/wdriving/wdriving1.kml) and this new [Bratislava experiment](/static/wdriving/wdriving2.kml).
+The original KML map data are available for download, for older [Brno experiment](/static/wdriving/wdriving1.kml) and this new [Bratislava experiment](/static/wdriving/wdriving2.kml).

-By plugging KML files to the [GPS Visualizer](http://www.gpsvisualizer.com/) you can browse the map live with zoom.
-Here is [the online interactive map](/static/wdriving/ba-live-map.html).
+By plugging KML files to the [GPS Visualizer](http://www.gpsvisualizer.com/) you can browse the map interactively.
+Here is [the online interactive map](/static/wdriving/ba-live-map.html) for Bratislava wardriving (2 or 3 WiFis are obviously mis-localized as we never been to Cunovo).

-Here are the results from the Wardriving experiment, combining both data sets - Wiggle and Kismet.
+Below are the results from the Wardriving experiment, combining both data sets - Wiggle and Kismet.

 | Statistic (col)               | Count         | Ratio           |
 | :---------------------------- | :------------ | :-------------- |